EENI Global Business School

 1. To analyze the Lithuanian Economy and Global Trade

-2. To know the trade opportunities in the Lithuanian Market
+2. To identify business opportunities in the Lithuanian Market

-3. To analyze the trade relations of Lithuania with the country of the student
+3. To analyze the trade relations of Lithuania with the student's country

 4. To know the Lithuanian free trade agreements as a member of the EU